N0TAW00D/PS-Open-House-2025/README.md

-# PS-Open-House-2025
-🎟️ Event Management System
+# 🎟️ PS Open House 2025 - Event Management System
 This project is a **Next.js**-based web application for managing event registrations and staff activities using **Supabase** as the backend.

 ## 🚀 Features